Pauldan1988/readme_generator/README.md

 ## Description
 ___
-t
+Generate a readme for your resume or profile

 ## How to Start
 ___
-t
+Fork the code from my repository then type "node index.js" in your terminal. (installation instructions in the readme)

 ## Usage
 ___
-t
+For potential future employers to see your ability to generate well put together READMEs

 ## Roadmap

 ## Installation
 ___
 1. Fork the Project
-2. Create your Feature Branch (git checkout -b feature/main)
+2. Create your Feature Branch (git checkout -b branchnamehere)
-3. Commit your Changes (git commit -m 'Add some main)
+3. Commit your Changes (git commit -m 'Commit message here')
-4. Push to the Branch (git push origin feature/main)
+4. Push to the Branch (git push origin branchnamehere)
 5. Open a Pull Request
 ___
-tt
+Coming soon

 ## Contributions
 ___
-t
+Please credit mew

 ## References